Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 The MDE v1.0 standard is based on three components some used as is and some adapted to align with the need  &mu;seismic data:

 **1. MiniSEED**
 Esteemed in the seismic community, miniSEED’s compact nature serves to represent both continuous data streams and individual event recordings.
-Salient features:
+The Salient features:

 -   **Compactness**: Facilitates efficient storage and transfer of extensive seismic datasets.
 -   **Versatility**: Encapsulates both continuous data and event-focused recordings.
 -   **Independence**: Remains unaffected by specific recording equipment.
 -   **Streaming**: The format is designed for streaming purpose breaking down the structure in blocks of predefined size.
-A block size of 4096 is recommended, but the block size can be adapted to fit the requirement of a particular application.
+Typically the block size is set to 4096 bytes.

 By retaining the core essence of miniSEED, the MDE v1.0 format guarantees compatibility with existing seismological tools and platforms.